tweag/chainsail-resources/README.md

 While this early version of Chainsail is targeted towards experienced Markov Chain Monte Carlo (MCMC) practitioners, it is still designed to be user-friendly and in this repository, we provide some documentation on how to use Chainsail and the algorithms at work behind the scene.

 ## Usage
 Learn how to use Chainsail by checking out the walkthrough [here](./documentation/walkthrough.md).
-If you have any questions, don't hesitate to [shoot us a message](mailto:support@chainsail.io)!
+Most importantly, you will want to learn how to [define your own probability distribution](./documentation/defining_custom_probability.md).

 ## The algorithms behind Chainsail
 Chainsail implements several important algorithms, which we describe here in not too much detail: